NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 	172.16.0.0 - 172.31.255.255 (172.16/12)
 	192.168.0.0 - 192.168.255.255 (192.168/16)

-The Unbound example config uses the 10.0.0.0/8, so that’s what we use in this example, but note that this can be a source of connectivity errors further on.
+The Unbound example config uses the ``10.0.0.0/8``, so that’s what we use in this example, but note that this can be a source of connectivity errors further on.

 Let’s look at a snippet of the example config file.
 The full example config is almost 1200 lines long, as the capabilities of Unbound are considerable, but we won’t need nearly as much.
-(If you are interested, any and all configurables can be found in the extensive manual page with `man unbound.conf`)
+(If you are interested, any and all configurables can be found in the extensive manual page with ``man unbound.conf``)

 The example config is found at: